jclem/konk/README.md

 ```

 ## Usage

+### Run Commands: `konk run`

+Konk can run an arbitrary list of commands passed to it, either serially or
+concurrently.

 Run some commands serially, one after the other.
 They will be run in the order
 they're presented in the command line interface.